ManlyMarco/ABMX/README.md

 ## How to use
 1. Make sure that the [latest KKAPI/ECAPI](https://github.com/ManlyMarco/KKAPI) (depending on your game) is installed, and your game is updated.
 2. Download the latest release from [here](https://github.com/ManlyMarco/KKABMX/releases/latest).
-3. Extract the dll files into the folder `Koikatu\BepInEx` in your game's directory.
+3. Place the dll file(s) into the folder `Koikatu\BepInEx` in your game's directory in case of Koikatsu version, and inside `BepInEx\plugins` in case of EmotionCreators version.
+You only need the version specific for your game.
 4. Start character maker, you should see new settings and categories show up.
 ABMX settings are highlighted in orange.

 ## Changes from original ABM